robinsonraju/robinsonraju.github.io/_posts/2007-08-07-poets-corner.md

 date:   2007-08-07 01:49:31
 author:     "Robinson Raju"
 categories: General
-header-img: "img/general/blog_astral.jpg"
+header-img: "img/general/blog_flute.jpg"
 ---

-Relived a wonderful moment when I accidentally read one of my old scribblings.
+Re-lived a wonderful moment when I accidentally read one of my old scribblings.

 <i>
 There are some places where the moment you go, you feel completely at ease ; you’d stay, transfixed with a longing in your heart to be left there forever!
 It could be a library, a church, a temple, top of a mountain, a beach, an island, a hut in the middle of a forest, a river bank .. it could even be someone’s house.